Opel reaches job guarantee deal with 3 German factories

-FRANKFURT, Feb 1 (Reuters) - General Motors Co’s unit Opel said it had signed a collective labour agreement with employees at its German factories in Ruesselsheim, Kaiserslautern and Eisenach, in an accord that includes a job protection guarantee until 2018.
+FRANKFURT (Reuters) - General Motors Co’s (GM.N) unit Opel said it had signed a collective labor agreement with employees at its German factories in Ruesselsheim, Kaiserslautern and Eisenach, in an accord that includes a job protection guarantee until 2018.

 The deal is a sign of smoother relations between management and the Opel workforce, who have in the past clashed over how to return the money-losing European unit to profitability by 2015.